swedneck/ali-toki/README.md

 # ali-toki: international auxilliary language based on toki pona
 Vowels: E/A  I  O/U
-Consonants: M  N  P  T  K  S  F  W  L  J
+Consonants: M  N  P  T  K  S  F  W  V  L  J

 The vowels E/A and O/U are treated as interchangable, different letters may be used to suggest a pronunciation and enhance recognizability but will never be vital to differentiating words.